Utrechtse Heuvelrug National Park

-Utrechtse Heuvelrug National Park is a national park in the Dutch province of Utrecht.
+Utrechtse Heuvelrug National Park (literally Utrecht Hill Ridge National Park) is a national park in the Dutch province of Utrecht.
 It covers the southern part of the Utrecht Hill Ridge.
 When it was founded in 2003 the park covered 6000 ha of heathlands, shifting sands, forests, grass lands and floodplains.
 In 2013 the park was extended to 10000 ha, adding the area north of highway A12 when the ecoduct Mollebos was realized.
 The most striking landscape feature is the glacial ridge after which the park is named.

 Landscape and history

 The landscape of the park dates from the next-to-last ice age, Saalien.
 Afterwards the land was reshaped by the drifting sands, the rivers and the effects of human occupation.
 Intensive land use, reforestation and the building of country estates transformed the appearance of the Utrechtse Heuvelrug over the centuries.
 The history of the region is reflected in the wide variety of soil types, relief and land use.